zyx/manual/Bridge.md

 ## Setting up Bridge in your DAW

 - Make sure the VST or AU Bridge plugin is installed, and launch your DAW.
-- Add the "VCV Bridge" plugin to a track.
+- Add the "VCV Bridge" instrument or "VCV Bridge fx" effect plugin to a track.
+	- The instrument plugin is easier for sending MIDI to Rack, although it also supports audio input if supported by your DAW.
+	- The effect plugin is easier for sending audio to Rack, although it also supports MIDI input if supported by your DAW.
 - Open the plugin parameters to reveal the Bridge port setting and 16 automation parameters.

 ### Ableton Live